Location in Vancouver:

 16. Seaplanes flying by never cease to impress.

-17. The seawall is impressive by itself too.
+17. The seawall is impressive all by itself.

 18. We found several fishers along the seawall.
 Here